-Below is some words from the young Australian photographer Leroy Bellet who is taking the world by storm with his approach to capturing his take on what surfing images should look like in 2015.
+Young Australian photographer Leroy Bellet has taken the world by storm with his take on what surfing images should look like in 2015.
 You should also note when we say young, we mean real young.
 Sweet sixteen this young man is and in the last year has nailed 4 international magazine covers and counting.
-Beside to scroll to the bottom of the page to see a great video on how all these images came to life.
-You can find more of Bellet’s work over on his website and on Instagram.
+Leroy has shared some words with us on what it took to capture these incredible images.

 Standing out from the crowd has never been harder.
 In this modern world, surf imagery is captured, posted and then lost at the bottom of a feed in all but the click of a few buttons.
 There are very few iconic surf images that resonate in my mind when I really think about it.
 There are amazing moments happening in and around the water on a daily basis, but being there to capture them is sometimes more right-place-right-time than anything.
 Sure it still takes skill to capture them, but it’s hard to build a solid portfolio when your ideology is based around fluke imagery.
 Nowadays I think the real trick to capturing something remarkable in the ocean is to allow yourself to be willing and creative.

 For me, being a teenager, physical willingness comes pretty easy.
 Testosterone pretty much throws me into situations whether I like it or not, so I feel portraying that in my work is crucial.
 Creativity means playing a part in making the moment, not just being there.
 And with this in mind I set out to capture unique and remarkable surf images that would hopefully make the audience spill their coffee, hold their breath and dive for cover.